 2. Cologne Cathedral

-Regarded as one of the magnificent UNESCO World Heritage Site, ‘Kolner Dom’ or ‘Cologne Cathedral’ stands proudly as two towers reaching the height of 515 feet.
+Regarded as one of the magnificent UNESCO World Heritage Sites, ‘Kolner Dom’ or ‘Cologne Cathedral’ stands proudly as two towers reaching a height of 515 feet.
 Since its construction in 1248, it remained the world’s tallest building until 1884.

 3. Galleries & Museum